Ciroye/deep-learning-specialization/README.md

-# deep-learning-specialization
+# Deep learning specialization
-This repository contain all the code for the deep learning specialization
+This repository contain all the code and certificates of the deep learning specialization